klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 - [Leaky vaccines can produce stronger versions of viruses](https://www.healthline.com/health-news/leaky-vaccines-can-produce-stronger-versions-of-viruses-072715)
 - [Asymptomatic infection fuels spread of more infectious SARS-CoV-2 variants](https://www.youtube.com/watch?v=gLQwblQ-lZs)

-The consequence of this is that the current vaccines will at some point become ineffective against new virus variants.
+The consequence of this is that the current vaccines could at some point become ineffective against new virus variants.
+I don't know whar the likelihood of that happening is.
+I just know it's not zero.

 #### Erosion of the will

-With the first two reasons in mind, and given the social pressure we are subjected to (or that we subject ourselves to), I feel that taking the vaccine shot would erode my will, my ability to think for myself, and my ability to say "no".
-This is related to the [foot-in-the-door technique](https://atroche.tumblr.com/post/61633164818/how-china-brainwashed-american-pows-using-a-classic).
+With the first two reasons in mind, and given the social pressure we are subjected to (or that we subject ourselves to), I feel that taking the vaccine shot would erode my will, my ability to think for myself, and rely on myself.

-My ability to think independently is very important to me, and I'd rather not jeopardize it unless I have no choice.
+These are very important to me, and I'd rather not jeopardize it unless I have no choice.

-However I do recognize that I might just be having a bit of a macho attitude here.
-If that's the case, then so be it.
+While I recognize that I might be having a bit of a macho attitude here. that's OK with me.

 ## 3 Reasons For